top of page

 mixed gender swimming

-Hydrotherapy or water therapy is widespread in Europe, along with mineral spa treatments and therapeutic hot and cold bathing.
-In Germany, a town with mineral springs or hot springs could use the word 'Bad' or 'Baden' (bath or bathing) before its name.
+Hydrotherapy or water therapy is widespread in Europe during the 1800s and on, along with mineral spa treatments and therapeutic hot and cold bathing.
+A town with mineral springs or hot springs could use the word 'Bad' or 'Baden' (bath or bathing) before its name.

 Outdoor activities and exercise gain popularity.
 Swedish physician Gustav Zander develops the first home gym.
 Dozens of imitators follow.
 Calisthenics become part of the exercise regime.
-The late nineteenth century lays the groundwork for fitness today.
+The late nineteenth century trends develop into the fitness mega-market of today.

 Part of the natural health and fitness craze is unwittingly instigated by Victoria due to her great love of rich food and constant attempts of advisers to convince her to lose weight.
 The Queen doesn't exercise, except for snuggle time with Albert.